microtrain/bootcamp/14-Angular/02-NgApod.md

 ## Create an Angular App

-This app will allow a user to login and out of your ExpressJS app using an Angular application that connects to the API.
+This app will allow a user to view a random APOD via NASA's REST API.

 Install the angular shell and check the installed version.